zhukovdm/FrostByte/README.md

 # Dependencies

-The following programs are supposed to be installed on the target system.
+The following dependencies are supposed to be satisfied on the target machine:

+- `Windows 10` and higher,
-- `dotnet-6.0.300`
+- `dotnet-6.0.300` and higher.

 # Build and run